doltonsedward/Literature/README.md

 ## Things to do
 - Gender in input, change to option
-- Loading for alert when fetching data
+- Loading for alert when fetching data (done)
 - Customize select/option like mockup
 - Add expire token again, and manipulate in client if possible
 - Push notification when error (done)
-- Header need to be dynamic
+- Header need to be dynamic (done)

 ## Done Slicing UI
 - Landing Page